 The Seven Secular Sermons have other rules.
 They use (pretty much) correct grammar, the only personal pronoun they use is “we”, and so on.
 But this page is about the common metre and the difficulty of that alone.

 This difficulty is an essential part of the project.
 The things I’m saying have basically been said before, but never in this fashion.
 In fact, nothing of this length has ever been said in this fashion.
-Each of the Seven Secular Sermons is much longer than any poem previously written in the common metre, and this difficulty is why nobody else has done this.
+Each of the Seven Secular Sermons is much longer than any poem previously written in the common meter, and this difficulty is why nobody else has done this.

 Some songs like that are: